afivos/afivos.com/index.md

     <!--<figcaption>In Catania, Sicily.
 Photo by George Kekatos.</figcaption>-->
 </figure>

-My name is Fivos Avgerinos and I'm a designer from Athens.
-I have a passion for interaction design, typography, simplicity and minimal aesthetics.
-And traveling.
-Like, as much as possible.
+My name is Fivos Avgerinos and I'm a designer with a passion for the web, typography, simplicity and clean aesthetics.
+And [traveling](http://instagram.com/afivos "Fivos Avgerinos on Instagram").

-During the past couple of years I worked for [BigStash](http://bigstash.co/ "BigStash") as a User Interface Designer.
-I am currently doing my 9-month military service (compulsory for Greek male citizens), working at the Ministry of National Defense.
+During the past couple of years, I was a User Interface Designer at Longaccess in Athens.
+I'm currently working on various freelance projects and I'm available for new opportunities.

-However, I always manage to find time for various [side projects](http://dribbble.com/afivos "Fivos Avgerinos on Dribbble").
+You can take a look at [my portfolio](http://dribbble.com/afivos "Fivos Avgerinos on Dribbble") and [my résumé](/Résumé.pdf).
 Interested in working with me?
-Find me on [Twitter](http://twitter.com/afivos "Fivos Avgerinos on Twitter") or send me an email at afivos@me.com.
+Send me an email at afivos@me.com.